TonyMane/caddis/insect_compare.md

 for i in $(cat SRR_Acc_List.txt); do echo $i; /home/abertagnolli3/programs/sratoolkit.2.9.6-1-centos_linux64/bin/fastq-dump --gzip --split-3 $i; done;
 ```
 This should begin downloading fastq files (one forward/reverse) for each sample.
 You can get the SRR numbers from each Bioproject and add them together as one
-big list and download everything as once, or download the fastq files from each BioProject separately (which ever you choose).
+big list and download everything at once, or download the fastq files from each BioProject separately (which ever you choose).

 Once we have all the public fastq files from the BioProjects, make a new directory, and add these files.